REV23Docs/rev23-desktop-docs/docs/quick-start/run-reports.md

     ![REV23 Desktop](img/report_payout.png)

-    The payout report contains information for each artist and the commissions they've earned during this time period.
+    The Commissions Report contains information for each artist and the commissions they've earned during this time period.
 You can print this out and hand it to each artist with their check.

-5. Close the payout report.
+5. Close the Commissions report.

 6. Double click the Deposits & Credits report.
 Again, set a Start and End Date in the Parameters panel, and click the **Submit** button.